Greek coalition partner backs bailout proposal with 'heavy heart'

 "We are going against what our conscience dictates, we are going against our public mandate ... with a heavy heart we will vote to not allow others to return on Monday with the same measures," Panos Kammenos, head of the right-wing Independent Greeks party, told parliament.

-The country's leftist-led government is seeking lawmakers' approval to negotiate a series of tax hikes and spending cuts and unlock 53.5 billion euros (38 billion pounds) in aid from creditors to avert bankruptcy and remain with the euro zone.
+The country's leftist-led government is seeking lawmakers' approval to negotiate a series of tax hikes and spending cuts and unlock 53.5 billion euros in aid from creditors to avert bankruptcy and remain with the euro zone.

 (Reporting By Costas Pitas)